ENG517/Procedure/zitos/p-zitos-speedqueen-wash laundry-p2.md

 Washing your laundry is simple and will only take you a few minutes to learn (the machines will take care of the rest!)

-Residents must use their own detergents, dryer sheets, etc.
+**Note**: Residents must use their own detergents, dryer sheets, and other cleaning supplies.

 ## Washing your Clothes